wwhappylife/Deep-Blind-Hyperspectral-Image-Fusion/README.md

 [2] Wu Wang, Weihong Zeng, Liyan Sun, Ronghui Zhan, Yue Huang, and Xinghao Ding, "Enhanced Deep Blind Hyperspectral Image Fusion", TNNLS 2021 (The code of EDBIN will be available soon）

 The code is built on Tensorflow and tested on Ubuntu 14.04/16.04 environment (Python3.6, CUDA8.0, cuDNN5.1) with 1080Ti GPUs.
+If you have any issues, please feel free to contact me.
+My mail : 23320170155546@stu.xmu.edu.cn

 ## Introduction